adambratschikaye/go-ic/README.md

 ## Warning

 This is an experimental POC for deploying a canister written in Go on the IC.
+It contains an hello world example that works, but there are likely to be problems using any libraries.

 ## Prerequisites